Home/ About Us

 Despite this affinity, relations between the two countries have been tumultuous since Tajikistan’s independence in 1992.
 During the civil war, Iran backed the United Tajik Opposition (UTO), offering both political and possible financial support.
 This drew the ire of the Tajik government, which viewed Iranian involvement with deep suspicion.
 Tensions thawed after the 1997 peace treaty, and for over a decade, Iran became a significant economic partner, investing in hydroelectric plants, tunnels, and media initiatives.

-That all changed in 2013 when Iranian billionaire Babak Zanjani was accused of money launderingthrough Tajik banks, causing a rupture in trust.
+That all changed in 2013 when Iranian billionaire Babak Zanjani was accused of money laundering through Tajik banks, causing a rupture in trust.
 The situation deteriorated further in 2015 when Iran hosted Muhiddin Kabiri, the exiled leader of the Islamic Renaissance Party of Tajikistan (IRPT), then banned by the Tajik authorities.
 Kabiri met with Ayatollah Khamenei, prompting Tajikistan to veto Iran’s accession to the Shanghai Cooperation Organization and freeze bilateral cooperation.
 Tajik street protests followed, and Tajikistan accused Iran of organizing war crimes and preparing Islamic terrorists.
 The Tajik leader referred to a “so-called friendly country” and claimed IRPT members had converted to Shi’ism, reinforcing the narrative of the IRPT being an extension of Iranian influence.
 Iran accused the National Bank of Tajikistan of money laundering, which was later confirmed to be false.
 All cooperation programs were curtailed.

 Economic Resurgence and Strategic Positioning